 Dr. Rogers’ answer: It is technically possible to do this, but not likely.
 Most people would feel extreme pain—so much pain, in fact, that they would stop eating and vomit prior to creating enough pressure to burst the pouch.

 Why don’t you take out all the omentum fat during the surgery?

 Dr. Rogers’ answer: The omentum is a large fold of tissue that attaches to the stomach and extends the length of the internal abdominal wall.
 There is no benefit to taking this tissue out.
 As a matter of fact, it plays a role in fighting infections that may occur on the inside of your abdominal cavity.

 Penn State Hershey Medical Center has a mission to teach others.
 The confidential patient participants and surgeons were enthusiastic to be a part of this unique experience.
-To learn more, and to watch a video clip of Surgery Live! click here.
-You can also watch the Surgery Live!
-Introduction to Careers in Medicine video on the Penn State Hershey YouTube channel!
+To learn more, watch the Surgery Live!
+Introduction to Careers in Medicine video on the Penn State Hershey YouTube channel.

-A new video for the 2010 Surgery Live! program is also available to view.
+The Surgery Live!
+2010 video is also available to view.